Easy Vegetable Lasagna

 - For a quick and easy dinner, try my favorite Orzo Pasta Recipe with Tomato and Basil.

 Recipe updated, originally posted May 2013.
 Since posting this in 2013, we have tweaked the recipe to be more clear and added a quick recipe video.
 In 2022, we also updated the recipe video.
 You can watch the older video here. – Adam and Joanne

 Easy Vegetable Lasagna

 This vegetable lasagna recipe is a reader favorite!
-Tender vegetables, a light tomato sauce, and lots of cheese make this the best vegetable lasagna recipe, ever.
+Tender vegetables, a light tomato sauce, and lots of cheese make this the best veggie lasagna ever.
 We really do not miss the meat.
-Add your favorite vegetables to this, we have given suggestions in the article above.
+Feel free to add or substitute your favorite veggies.
+We have given suggestions in the article above.

 You Will Need